If you suspect that your computer may be sending automated queries for any reason, this article will help you eliminate the most probable causes.

 How to uninstall software

-Left click on ‘Apps’ to open the Apps and Features window.
-You will see a list being generated with all your installed programs.
+Left-click on ‘Apps’ to open the Apps and Features window.
+You will see a list is generated with all your installed programs.

 How to test for unwanted automated queries

-This is one of those times where viewing the capturing your network data might not help, unless you have a good knowledge about network systems or computers.
+This is one of those times where viewing the capturing your network data might not help unless you have good knowledge about network systems or computers.